Here are ten amazing group-friendly visits across the country, ranging from historic venues to beautiful gardens.

 9. The Beatles Story, Liverpool

-Be transported on an incredible journey which tells the story of how four young lads from Liverpool were propelled into a world of fame and fortune from their humble childhood beginnings.
-The Beatles Story houses replicas of Mathew Street, Abbey Road Studios and The Cavern to capture the early ’60s, as well as special exhibitions, authentic memorabilia and exclusive photographs.
+The Beatles Story houses replicas of Mathew Street, Abbey Road Studios and The Cavern to capture the early 60s, as well as special exhibitions, authentic memorabilia and exclusive photographs.
 Discounted rates apply for ten or more people.

 10. Tower of London

-What’s more British than the crown jewels on display at the Tower of London?
-Groups can benefit from discounted rates and the chance to learn about the glorious but vulgar history of the tower.
-Experience the Ceremony of the Keys, an ancient tradition taking place every evening for at least 700 years or, uncover the terrible truth of how Anne Boleyn was beheaded and laid to rest in the tower’s chapel.
-A free Yeoman Warder tour will also bring the gruesome history of the tower to life.
+You can even organise to experience the Ceremony of the Keys, an ancient tradition taking place every evening for at least the last 700 years or.
+Plus, find out about the terrible truth of how Anne Boleyn was beheaded and laid to rest in the Tower’s chapel.
+A free Yeoman Warder tour can also bring the gruesome history of the Tower to life.

 Topics